25 May 2023

 Core strengths: Genuinely empathetic, Twos can understand everyone.
 Therefore, they usually build strong and meaningful relationships with others naturally.

-Core weaknesses: Helpers feel that they must help others to be worthy of their love and often extend their generosity and succumb topeople-pleasing patterns.
+Core weaknesses: Helpers feel they must help others to be worthy of their love.
+They often extend their generosity, succumbing to people-pleasing patterns.
 Of course, neglecting their own needs inevitably backfires.

 Key growth tip: Twos need to learn to love themselves just as they love others.